epfl-dlab/quotebank-toolkit/README.md

 	--blacklists data/blacklists \
 	--min-quotation-length 5
 ```
 This command will use the Spark session configuration specified in `config.ini`, read the quotes stored in Parquet format in `data/quotes_parquet`, and write the resulting data in Parquet format to `data/quotes_clean_parquet`.
 For speaker disambiguation and self-quotation removal, the data from `data/quotebank_disambiguation_mapping_quote` and `data/self_quotations_filtered.parquet` will be used, respectively.
 The blacklists will be loaded from `data/blacklists`, while all the quotations with less than 5 Penn Treebank tokens will be removed.
 The resulting dataset will not be compressed as nothing was passed to the `compression` argument.

-To sum up, `cleanup_disambiguate.py` performs the following preprocessing steps:
-- removal of the quotes
-	- attributed to no speaker
-	- that can be barsed as a date
-	- where the speaker name is identified as spurious (see [data/blacklists/name_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/name_blacklist.txt))
-	- that appear only on domains identified as faulty (see [data/blacklists/domain_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/domain_blacklist.txt))
-	- mentioning the speaker to which they are attributed (self-quotations) by joining Quotebank with `self_quotations_filtered`
-- speaker disambiguation by joining Quotebank with `data/quotebank_disambiguation_mapping`.
-Due to the size of the dataset, speaker disambiguation is performed using lightweight heuristics [2].

-Note that the proposed preprocessing steps cannot clean up Quotenank entirely and a portion of faulty and falsely attributed quotatinos will reamin in the dataset.
+Note that the proposed preprocessing steps can only clean up Quotenank partially, and a portion of faulty and falsely attributed quotations will remain in the dataset.

 ## References
 [1] Timoté Vaucher, Andreas Spitz, Michele Catasta, and Robert West.
 “Quotebank: A Corpus of Quotations from a Decade of News”.
 In Proceedings of the 14th ACM International Conference on Web Search and Data Mining.
 2021.

 [2] Marko Čuljak, Andreas Spitz, Robert West, Akhil Arora.
 “Strong Heuristics for Named Entity Linking”.
-In Proceedings 2022 Conference of the North American Chapter of the Association for Compuational Linguistics: Student Research Workshop.
+In Proceedings 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Student Research Workshop.